Add To Favorites

 Identify and label endangered and protected species on a large 3-D paper maché globe of the earth.

-Study a globe and world maps to locate continents and oceans.
+Students study a globe and world maps to locate continents and oceans.
 Find a list of endangered species that indicates where the animals or plants live on Earth.

 Cover a table top with recycled newspaper.
 Mix Crayola® School Glue with an equal part of water in a shallow bowl.
 Dip newspaper strips into the glue, then smooth onto the crumpled ball.
 Layer strips to cover the entire ball.
 Secure a string beneath layers of paper maché for hanging.
 Dry completely, which usually takes at least a day.